vmware-tanzu/tanzu-plugin-runtime/README.md

 ### Test Helpers

-This package implements helper functions to develop test plugins.
+This package implements helper functions to develop test plugins and Cross-version Configuration Library APIs compatibility testing

-VVV provide links to more details for these packages.

-## Testing

-Besides unit and integration tests, the runtime APIs are also being tested in the presence of other versions runtime client code.
+Besides unit and integration tests, the runtime APIs are also being tested in the presence of other versions runtime client code as part of cross-version API compatibility testing.
 These tests are important in ensuring interoperability among runtime clients (and hence different generations of CLI plugins)

-### Cross Version API Compatibility Testing
+#### Cross Version API Compatibility Testing

 Cross Version API Compatibility testing ensures that [Config APIs](docs/config.md) of different Tanzu Plugin Runtime versions work as expected as long as those Tanzu Plugin Runtime versions are supported.

-Cross Version API Compatibility testing simulates the interaction of APIs provided by different versions of plugin runtimes to ensure that they can interoperate with one another.
+Cross Version API Compatibility testing simulates the interaction of Configuration library APIs provided by different versions of plugin runtimes to ensure that they can interoperate with one another.